atom/donna/README.md

-# MetaDoc
+# Donna

-MetaDoc is a tool for generating [CoffeeScript](http://coffeescript.org/) metadata.
+Donna is a tool for generating [CoffeeScript](http://coffeescript.org/) metadata.
 The underlying architecture is sorta based on [codo](https://github.com/coffeedoc/codo) and [codo](https://github.com/atom/biscotto)

 ## What's it do??